thkox/blockchain-technologies-and-applications_2024-web3.0-voting-system/README.md

     git clone https://github.com/thkox/web3.0-voting-system.git
     ```

-2. Deploy Smart Contract:
+2. Deploy the Smart Contract:

     - Open **Remix IDE** in your browser: [Remix IDE](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.26+commit.8a97fa7a.js).
     - Create a new Solidity file and paste the smart contract code.
     - Compile the contract using the Solidity compiler.
-    - Deploy the contract on a test network (e.g., using Metamask with Ropsten or Ganache).
+    - Deploy the contract on a test Ethereum network (e.g., Ropsten, using Metamask or Ganache).

 3. Interact with the Contract:

-    - Use Remix’s console to call the contract’s functions (create polls, vote, close polls, etc.).
+    - Use the Remix console to call the contract’s functions (create polls, cast votes, close polls, etc.).
-    - For real blockchain interaction, ensure you have enough test Ether in your wallet for gas fees.
+    - Ensure you have sufficient test Ether in your Metamask wallet to cover gas fees when interacting with the blockchain.

+## Documentation and Resources

+- Full project details can be found in the [Project-documentation.pdf](./docs/Project-documentation.pdf).

 ## Contributors